OSGeo/PROJ/docs/source/contributing.rst

 Write documentation
 -------------------

-PROJ.4 is in dire need of better documentation.
+PROJ is in dire need of better documentation.
 Any contributiions of documentation are greatly appreaciated.
-The PROJ.4 documentation is available on `proj4.org <ttp://proj4.org>`__.
+The PROJ documentation is available on `proj4.org <ttp://proj4.org>`__.
 The website is generated with `Sphinx <http://www.sphinx-doc.org/en/stable/>`__.
 Contributions to the documentation should be made as `Pull
 Requests <https://github.com/OSGeo/proj.4/pulls>`__ on GitHub.

-If you intend to document one of PROJ.4's supported projections please use the `Mercator projection <http://proj4.org/projections/merc.html>`__ as a template.
+If you intend to document one of PROJ's supported projections please use the `Mercator projection <http://proj4.org/projections/merc.html>`__ as a template.